vsidd/Info-retrieval/README.md

 * Creates a query processor, which runs queries from an input file against all retrieval models

 Index class does the following:
-* Created an index out of 85000 documents without any external tools
+* Creates an index out of 85000 documents without any external tools (like ElasticSearch)

+SidSearch class does the following:
-* Provided an interface to access the indexed documents to get values like term frequency, document frequency etc. This interface will act as replacement for the previously used ElasticSearch calls.
+* Provides an interface to access the indexed documents to get values like term frequency, document frequency etc. This interface will act as replacement for the previously used ElasticSearch calls in the Models class thereby evaluating the retrieval models using my own index.

-Models are evaluated in Python.
+Models class is written in Python.
-Index is created using Java as file operations will be more faster than Python.
-This class will be able to handle large number of documents and terms without using excessive memory or disk I/O.
+Index is created in Java as file operations will be more faster than Python.
+This class will be able to handle large number of documents and terms without using excessive memory or disk I/O operations thereby making it system memory independent.